Bob Whinney: HMS Wanderer

 After a short spell on the sick list, Whinney decided to get back to work and was offered a post as Executive Commander at HMS Dolphin, the Royal Navy submarine school at Fort Blockhouse.

 Post-war

-After the war ended his next assignment was as Executive Commander on HMS Euryalus in the Mediterranean until he injured his back playing polo and was invalided back home.
+After the war, Whinney's next assignment was as Executive Commander on HMS Euryalus in the Mediterranean until he injured his back playing polo and was invalided back home.
 He then served ashore firstly at the Seaward defence school then in 1950 he was promoted to captain and became Deputy Director of the Underwater Weapons Department at Bath.
 Next he became Chief Staff Officer Intelligence, Mediterranean and Middle East where he was stationed during the Suez Crisis.
-Then after a short while in the Reserve Fleet he took his final posting as a naval attaché in Yugoslavia.
+Then, after a short while in the Reserve Fleet, he took his final posting as a naval attaché in Yugoslavia.

-In retirement he worked for Cancer Relief and wrote his memoirs, The U-Boat Peril.
+In retirement Whinney worked for Cancer Relief and wrote his memoirs, The U-Boat Peril.
 He married twice and had a son and two daughters from his first marriage.

-Family

-Wife Bridget Coote, married 30 July 1959.